hari9585-cell/POWER-BI/README.md

 1. Upload the sheet/ file from sources.
 2. Transform to power query for editing data's heading.
 3. Removed duplicate datas from each tables.
-4. Removed blank row/columns from each tables.
+4. Removed blank row from each tables.
+5. Removed column having null values.
-5. Saved the work.
+6. Saved the work.